Pastoral Training in Uganda

 - Expanding the availability of resources to support study in a wider variety of academic areas

 - Installing computer-based resources to improve study options

 - Building structures to improve current training sessions

 - Offering continual formal theological education classes to address the growing number of educated church members in AGC Uganda congregations

 “It is a goal of the program to continue training, challenging, and discipling those who participate,” WGM Uganda’s staff shared.
 “We want to continue to intentionally evaluate and develop pastors and church leaders according to the dreams and visions they have for the future church in Uganda.
 The Lord has done amazing things through this ministry, and we look forward to what He will do in the future.”

 PRAY: Pray that Jesus will be lifted up and glorified in all of the ongoing pastoral training program outreaches.
 Pray for safety for the instructors and pastors as they travel and that God will provide the funds needed for continued pastoral training in Uganda.
 Please also pray for effective teaching and retention of the materials so the national pastors and church leaders will be more effective in sharing the gospel with their families, churches, and communities.

 GO: Do you want to go to Uganda?
 Those involved in the pastoral training program are always looking for people to come and participate in the training as a teacher or mentor.
 Contact firstname.lastname@example.org for more information.

-Resource Materials: The AGC Pastoral Library staff’s wish list changes frequently, so contacting Nathan and Jade Metz via the email link on www.wgm.org/metz is the best way to donate books and resources.
+Resource Materials: The AGC Pastoral Library staff’s wish list changes frequently.
+Contact Nathan and Jade Metz via the email link on www.wgm.org/metz to donate books and resources.